Code of conduct – How to comment and vote

-- In cases, we notice that a nominated entrant or its voters or others abuse this rule, the respective entry as well as the accounts of the voters will be excluded from the competition and removed from the platform.
+- In case we notice that a nominated entrant, its voters or others abuse this rule, the respective entry, as well as the accounts of the voters, will be excluded from the competition and removed from the platform.
 Make no mistake!
 Our software system tracks all activities on the competition website!

 We will enforce these measures without prior warning, and keep a close look at the ongoing voting activity on an on-going basis.
 We will analyze server activity daily and thoroughly.
 We request all users who recommend others to vote to communicate these guidelines and Code of Conduct.

 We look forward to a continuing fair voting process, and wish every success to all ideas and projects posted on our competition website!